 Although estimation of nesting site occupancy can serve as a metric of population status (MacKenzie et al. 2002, 2003), detection of nesting pairs is invariably imperfect, and estimating the proportion of occupied sites without accounting for detection error can lead to underestimation of true occupancy (Kéry and Schmidt 2008).
 Hierarchical occupancy modeling can estimate parameters that influence occupancy and simultaneously account for a detection probability less than 1 (Marsh and Trenham 2008).

-Occupancy at nesting sites is limited to one of only two outcomes (occupied or not occupied) and is therefore a Bernoulli trial.
+Occupancy is limited to one of only two outcomes (occupied or not occupied) and is therefore a Bernoulli trial.
 The modelling process estimates colonization (i.e., an unoccupied site becomes occupied), extinction (i.e., an occupied site becomes unoccupied), and survival (i.e., an occupied site remains occupied), and covariates can be added to the model to test whether they influence the parameters by linking specific covariates to each of the three parameters using a logit link function.

 Multi-year occupancy was calculated in R (R Development Core Team 2019) using the ‘unmarked’ package.
-Where appropriate, data were standardized (e.g., the covariate distance to nearest occupied neighbour was standardized by subtracting the mean from each distance value and dividing by the standard deviation) and then formatted specifically for ‘unmarked’ using the unmarkedMultFrame function.
+When appropriate, data were standardized (e.g., the covariate distance to nearest occupied neighbour was standardized by subtracting the mean from each distance value and dividing by the standard deviation) and then formatted specifically for ‘unmarked’ using the unmarkedMultFrame function.
 Occupancy dynamics among years were investigated separately for Peregrine Falcons and Rough-legged Hawks.
-To do so, the total number of nesting sites were filtered to include only sites that were occupied at least once between 2012 and 2019 for each species.
-A total number of 94 and 91 nesting sites were used to analyze Peregrine Falcon and Rough-legged Hawk occupancy dynamics, respectively.
+To do so, the total number of nesting sites were filtered to include only sites that were occupied at least once between 2012 and 2020 for each species.
+A total number of 100 and 104 nesting sites were used to analyze Peregrine Falcon and Rough-legged Hawk occupancy dynamics, respectively.
 Model fitting of candidate models was performed using the colext function.
 Akaike Information Criterion (AIC) was used for model selection.
-Thirteen candidate models were selected apriori to address anthropogenic (i.e., distance to disturbance) and ecological factors (i.e., distance to nearest occupied neighbour), and interactions among factors with potential to influence model parameters (initial colonization, annual colonization, annual extinction, and detection probabilities).
+Thirteen candidate models were selected apriori to address anthropogenic (i.e., distance to disturbance) and ecological factors (i.e., distance to nearest occupied neighbor, NDVI), and interactions among factors with potential to influence model parameters (initial colonization, annual colonization, annual extinction, and detection probabilities).
 For example, the effect of distance to disturbance may vary with distance to nearest neighbour (i.e., the effect of distance to disturbance may depend on proximity of neighbouring nesting sites).
-The aim of this analysis was two-fold: 1) to estimate the proportion of occupied nesting sites annually, and identify factors that may influence whether sites are occupied or not, and; 2) to estimate the overall trend in occupancy from 2012 to 2019 (2011 was dropped from the analysis as only four nesting sites were fully surveyed in 2011).
-Trend was estimated using annual occupancy probabilities to calculate average rate of change (λ) at the population level (MacKenzie et al. 2003) where a mean value less than1 indicates population decline and greater than 1 indicates an increase.
+The aim of this analysis was two-fold: 1) to estimate the proportion of occupied nesting sites annually, and identify factors that may influence whether sites were occupied, and; 2) to estimate the overall trend in nesting site occupancy from 2012 to 2020 (2011 was dropped from the analysis as only four nesting sites were fully surveyed in 2011).
+Trend was estimated using annual occupancy probabilities to calculate average rate of change (λ) at the population level (MacKenzie et al. 2003) where a mean value <1 indicates population decline and >1 indicates an increase.

 Reproductive Success